MJoseph1234/claiku/README.md

 ## Future

  - Additional options for saving your haiku to file
- 	- options to include date and timestamps so you can see when you wrote all of your haikus
+ 	- options to include date and timestamps so you can track when you write all of your haikus
  - Saving user configuration so flags and filepaths don't have to be specified every time
  - rewrite in Rust because I'm learning Rust